hallalay/GreenAI/README.md

 6. Run index.html using 'live server' on visual studio code

 ## Update server website
 To update the website on the server you will need to ssh into the server at herman@greenai.aass.oru.se with it's corresponding password.
-All the files are located at /var/www/html and should look almost identical to the files in this repo. **Note** There are two differences that are crucial.
+All the files are located at /var/www/html and should look almost identical to the files in this repo.

+> **Note** There are two differences that are crucial.
 When fetching the flask response in the javascript the command will be different. on the server all that is needed is '/api/(receiver, progress, update)' while locally you would need to add 'http://127.0.0.1:5000' if thats the ip your running on.
 The app.py is also slightly different on the server and locally.
 You will need to change the last if __name__=='__main__': statement.
-It's documented in the code. **Note**
+It's documented in the code.

 ## Future Work